BorderTech/java-common/README.md

 Refer to [Version checker plugin](https://www.mojohaus.org/versions-maven-plugin/) for all override details.

+#### check-dep profile

+The qa-parent provides a profile `check-dep` that runs the OWASP plugin.
+This plugin has its own profile as it requires JDK11 and needs to be run seperately from projects built on JDK8.

+After building a project on JDK8 the JDK can be switched to JDK11 and then run `mvn verify -Pquick-build -Pcheck-dep`

 ### build-tools

 This is primarily a shared resources module used by qa-parent and potentially other BorderTech maven modules.